scrapjs/stream-graph/readme.md

-Stream-graph is [evented-graph](https://npmjs.org/package/evented-graph), where nodes are streams and edges are pipes.
+_StreamGraph_ is [_EventedGraph_](https://npmjs.org/package/evented-graph), where nodes are streams and edges are pipes.
 Main purpose of _stream-graph_ is to manage connection scheme of streams: parse, save, load, generate etc.

 ## Usage